Lowrance Hook2 4x Review – The Best Fishfinder GPS

 Another essential feature is the DualBeam PLUS – a down imaging and side imaging sonar combination that provides some very descriptive images of what’s going on underwater.
 The unit also features an internal GPS, which means you don’t need to take your smartphone or stand-alone GPS device along with you – as long as you have a good cellular connection, the Hook2 has everything built-in.

 The Hook2 4x, while an entry-level device, is too good not to get if you are looking for a price-to-performance ratio.
-If you are on a budget and want the basics, this model will do the trick – it’s easy to use, reliable, and accurate at depth readings.
+If you are on a budget and want the basics, this model will do the trick – it’s easy to use, reliable, and accurate for depth readings.
 My wife particularly likes using it, as she feels that basic fish finders can provide too much information and the Hook2 4x gives her just enough to keep her on track.